pookleblinky/PookRPG/henchpeople/playersheet.md

 # Harm Clocks

-You have 2 types of harm clocks:
+You have 3 types of harm clocks:

 1. Health clock, standard PBtA clock divided into quarters, then the last quarter divided into thirds.

+2. Sanity clock that represents your inbox.
+As your inbox fills, you get progressively more bizarre restrictions and regulations.
+Once it fills completely, you may find you've accidentally been declared legally dead and HR is demanding you provide a death certificate.

-2. Employment Prospects clocks.
+3. Employment Prospects clocks.
 Your boss has a clock for whether you get fired.
    Legal has one for whether they'll sue you.
 Etc. You have several clocks based on who you are pissing off, and when they fill something unpleasant will happen to you.
 Maybe the High Energy Physics department will aim a microwave